-

 Range / Habitat

-- Bowmouth guitarfish occurs in the tropical waters of the Indo-West Pacific (including the Red Sea) from East Africa to Papua New Guinea, north to Japan and south to Australia.
+- Occurs in the tropical waters of the Indo-West Pacific (including the Red Sea) from East Africa, north to Japan and south to Australia.

 - This ray is usually seen swimming alone.